The Conformal Universe I: Physical and Mathematical Basis of Conformal General Relativity: Conformal--invariant action integrals

-where $\varphi_i$ are massless scalar fields.
-Here, the Lagrangian--density term proportional to the conformal--curvature tensor $C^2(x)$, as described by Eq.(\ref{weylterm}) of the Appendix, is excluded for the reasons explained in the Appendix end.
+In summary, the most general expression of a conformal--invariant geometry action--integral on the Riemann manifold must have the form where $\varphi_i$ are massless scalar fields.
+Here, the Lagrangian--density term proportional to the conformal--curvature tensor $C^2(x)$, as described by Eq.(\ref{weylterm}) of the Appendix, is excluded for the reasons explained at the end of the Appendix.